honeybadger26/ts/README.md

 - Option to do automatic full-day entry for a date range (FOR Annual Leave, Personal Leave, Public Holidays)
 ## Priority 2
 - View Mode
-    - Total hours logged for a each day
+    - Quick switch between view and edit mode (like with a keyboard shortcut)
     - Total hours logged for the week
     - Help text for controls
     - Month view?